Rao Tula Ram

-Rao Tularam Singh (circa 9 December 1825 – 23 September 1863) was a Yaduvanshi Ahir King or chieftain of Rewari.
+Rao Tularam Singh (circa 9 December 1825 – 23 September 1863) was a King or chieftain of Rewari.
 He was one of the leaders of the Indian rebellion of 1857 in Haryana, where he is considered a state hero.

 Personal life

 He was born on 9 December 1825 in Rampura suburb of Rewari in an Ahir family to Puran Singh and Gyan Kaur.
 He was young when his father died.